theupdateframework/taps/tap3.md

 relation](https://en.wikipedia.org/wiki/Logical_disjunction) in delegations.

-The problem is that TUF presently does not have a mechanism to support the AND relation in delegations.
-In other words, it is currently not possible to specify that a combination of roles must sign the same hashes and length of the target.
+The problem is that TUF presently does not have a mechanism to support the AND relation in delegations, as it is currently not possible to specify that a combination of delegations must sign for the same hashes and length of a target.
+In addition, there is no way to require that a minimum number of delegations must sign for the same hashes and lengths.
+The latter is needed in cases where it is not known which combination of delegations will eventually sign for targets.

 Although the reader might observe that the threshold feature allows an AND relation within a role that can in some simple cases lead to the same